Conservation

 Cheetah Conservation

-In 2021 Imire moved into a new phase of conservation.
-The Aspinall Foundation believes animals belong in the wild, in their natural habitat and not in captivity.
-They are on the forefront of rewilding captive animals in areas of protected wilderness and identified Imire as the ideal partner for their latest project, thanks in part to our long experience in rhino breeding, protection and release.
+In 2021 Imire moved into a new phase of conservation, working alongside our partners, UK charity, The Aspinall Foundation.
+The Aspinall Foundation believes animals belong in the wild in their natural habitat and not in captivity.
+They are at the forefront of rewilding captive animals to areas of protected wilderness and identified Imire as the ideal partner for a cheetah rewilding project, thanks in part to our long experience in rhino breeding, protection and release.

 Anti-Poaching & Security